felicia-wen/genshin-sharing/readme.md

 # Let's play a game together.
 ```
-I'm a shared account from Genshin Aisa Server.
+I'm a shared account from Genshin Asia Server.

 Enter the command to get the verification code,